 - Thursday – Oh no!
 It’s Thursday as I begin writing this post and I see that the tomatoes and ham I’d planned to use for the homemade pizzas have been eaten.
 I forgot to put them in a separate spot.
 I stink at menu planning, and it’s trickier when you have older kids who help themselves to food in the fridge!
 Guess I’d better get back to this post later while I go figure out what we’re having…it won’t be easy because we’re getting low on groceries and I’m trying to hold off on another farm market trip or jaunt to the grocery store because every time I go, “poof”, all sorts of money disappears.
 The longer I hold off in between trips the better.
 I’ll let you know… OK, now it’s 3 days later as I’m getting back to add an update here: I ended up making this last-minute fast-food fried rice meal.
 I looooove fried rice.
 Kent not so much.
 He said he likes it, but not as a main dish.
 Oh well, he was lucky to get dinner at all that night! 🙂

 - Friday – We got to go out to our favorite place with Bob & Sonia to celebrate Sonia’s birthday: Reds on the River.
 Too bad it’s so pricey or we’d go there more often since they serve real food – real homemade stocks and other dishes all homemade and fresh.
 They even source all their produce locally, or as much as possible anyway.
 The only bummer is that they advertise their corn-fed beef, as if that’s a good thing…tsk tsk tsk.
-(Read about choosing healthy meat.)
+(Find healthy meat here if you don't have a good local source.)

 - Saturday – We camped overnight in Jackson, MI of all places at my Aunt & Uncle’s, who were having a big shindig to celebrate their 50th wedding anniversary.
 (Most people go North to camp, not us!)
 It was fun seeing family and again, I didn’t have to cook!
 I only needed to take some fruit as a side dish so I brought blueberries from a local farm.
 Kent & I were reminded once again, though, that we really don’t like sleeping in a tent, but the kids love it so we do it for them once in a great while.
 (I don’t get all you people who love tent camping.)